iatorm/grime/README.md

 - `$` matches a `1x1` rectangle outside the character matrix.
 - `_` matches any rectangle of zero width or height.
 - The pre-defined character groups are `d`igit, `u`ppercase, `l`owercase, `a`lphabetic, alpha`n`umeric, and `s`ymbol.
+- New character classes can be defined by the syntax `[a-prt-w,d-gu]`.
+The letters on the left are included, and those on the right are excluded, so this matches exactly the letters `abchijklmnoprtvw`.
+If the left side is empty, it is taken to contain all characters.
+The comma can be omitted if the right side is empty.
+The characters `[],-\` must be escaped with `\`.
 - An unescaped uppercase letter is a nonterminal, and matches the expression it is assigned.
 - If `P` and `Q` are expressions, then `PQ` is just their horizontal concatenation, and `P/Q` is their vertical concatenation, with `P` on top.
 - `P+` is one or more `P`s aligned horizontally, and `P/+` is the same aligned vertically.